|Title||Prospective chromosome analysis of 3429 amniocentesis samples in China using copy number variation sequencing.|

 |Authors||Wang, J, Chen, L, Zhou, C, Wang, L, Xie, H, Xiao, Y, Zhu, H, Hu, T, Zhang, Z, Zhu, Q, Liu, Z, Liu, S, Wang, H, Xu, M, Ren, Z, Yu, F, Cram, DS, Liu, H|

 |Journal||Am J Obstet Gynecol|

-BACKGROUND: Next generation sequencing (NGS) is emerging as a viable alternative to chromosome microarray analysis for the diagnosis of chromosome disease syndromes.
-One NGS methodology, copy number variation sequencing (CNV-Seq), has been shown to deliver high reliability, accuracy and reproducibility for detection of fetal CNVs in prenatal samples.
-However, its clinical utility as a first tier diagnostic method has yet to be demonstrated in a large cohort of pregnant women referred for fetal chromosome testing.
+BACKGROUND: Next-generation sequencing is emerging as a viable alternative to chromosome microarray analysis for the diagnosis of chromosome disease syndromes.
+One next-generation sequencing methodology, copy number variation sequencing, has been shown to deliver high reliability, accuracy, and reproducibility for detection of fetal copy number variations in prenatal samples.
+However, its clinical utility as a first-tier diagnostic method has yet to be demonstrated in a large cohort of pregnant women referred for fetal chromosome testing.

 OBJECTIVE: We sought to evaluate copy number variation sequencing as a first-tier diagnostic method for detection of fetal chromosome anomalies in a general population of pregnant women with high-risk prenatal indications.